patricklafrance/wmfnext-shell/README.md

 ### Use a custom logger

-Most applications must integrate with specific remote logging solutions like [Datadog](https://www.datadoghq.com/) and [Azure Application Insights](https://learn.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview).
+Many applications must integrates with specific remote logging solutions like [Datadog](https://www.datadoghq.com/) and [Azure Application Insights](https://learn.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview).

-To help with that, the shell runtime accept any custom loggers as long as it implements the `Logger` interface.
+To help with that, the shell runtime accept any custom loggers that implements the `Logger` interface.

-👉 Let's create a custom logger in the host application.
+👉 Let's add a `CustomLogger` class to the host application:

 ```ts
 // host - customLogger.ts